bot-app/trading/docs/faq.md

 ### The bot does not start

-Running the bot with `freqtrade trade --config config.json` shows the output `freqtrade: command not found`.
+Running the bot with `trading trade --config config.json` shows the output `trading: command not found`.

 This could be caused by the following reasons: